thomasebsmith/armadillo/README.md

 code is doing.

 **Ease of use**: Armadillo should be easy to use in other projects.
 It should be used through its command line interface.
+At a later date, or perhaps in a separate project, Armadillo should provide an environment that allows for manipulation of webpages.

 ## Project Status
 This project is currently in the earliest stages of development.
 No working